Install the tools

 Note on HoloLens (1st gen) Emulator

-Choose your engine
+Install your engine of choice

-1. Download the latest version
+1. Download the recommended Unity version

-2. Import Mixed Reality Toolkit (MRTK)
+Importing the Mixed Reality Toolkit

 If you don't want to use MRTK for Unity, you'll need to script all interactions and behaviors yourself.